 - D. Manufactured (Composite) Products: Iron and Steel components of manufactured (composite) products will comply with the Buy America requirements for iron & steel.
-Due to an existing nationwide waiver, manufactured (composite) products without iron and steel components currently have no specific requirements. - E. Construction Materials: Construction materials excluding cement and cementitious materials; aggregates such as stone, sand, or gravel; and aggregate binding agents or additives will be produced in the United States.
-To be considered produced in the United States, at least the final manufacturing process and the immediately preceding manufacturing process must occur in the United States.
+Due to an existing nationwide waiver, manufactured (composite) products without iron and steel components currently have no specific requirements. - E. Construction Materials: Construction materials will be produced in the United States.
+Each construction material is followed by a standard for the material to be considered produced in the United States.

-A construction material is an article, material, or supply that is or consists primarily of:
+A construction material is an article, material, or supply that is one of the following:

-- non-ferrous metals;

-- plastic and polymer-based products including polyvinylchloride, composite building materials, and polymers used in fiber optic cables;
+- Non-ferrous metals.
+All manufacturing processes, from initial smelting or melting through final shaping, coating, and assembly, occurred in the United States. - 2.
+Plastic and polymer-based products including polyvinylchloride, composite building materials, and polymers used in fiber optic cables.
+All manufacturing processes, from initial combination of constituent plastic or

-- glass including optic glass;

-- lumber; or,

-- drywall.

-- F. Unavailability of Compliant Items: If the Contractor discovers a Buy America compliant item or items does not exist or an item becomes unavailable, the Contractor will immediately notify the Department.
+- polymer-based inputs, or, where applicable, constituent composite materials, until the item is in its final form, occurred in the United States. - 3.
+Glass including optic glass.
+All manufacturing processes, from initial batching and melting of raw materials through annealing, cooling, and cutting, occurred in the United States. - 4.
+Fiber optic cable including drop cable.
+All manufacturing processes, from the initial ribboning (if applicable), through buffering, fiber stranding and jacketing, occurred in the United States.
+All manufacturing processes also include the standards for glass and optical fiber, but not for non-ferrous metals, plastic and polymer-based products, or any others. - 5.
+Optical fiber.
+All manufacturing processes, from the initial preform fabrication stage through the completion of the draw, occurred in the United States. - 6.
+Lumber.
+All manufacturing processes, from initial debarking through treatment and planing, occurred in the United States. - 7.
+Engineered wood.
+All manufacturing processes from the initial combination of constituent materials until the wood product is in its final form, occurred in the United States. - 8.
+Drywall.
+All manufacturing processes, from initial blending of mined or synthetic gypsum plaster and additives through cutting and drying of sandwiched panels, occurred in the United States. - F. Unavailability of Compliant Items: If the Contractor discovers a Buy America compliant item or items does not exist or an item becomes unavailable, the Contractor will immediately notify the Department.
 The Contractor will furnish written documentation of the Contractor's complete efforts to obtain a compliant item.
 This documentation will include a complete contact log with dates and times of the Contractor's efforts to obtain a compliant item, the responses received, and any correspondence between the Contractor and potential suppliers of the item which demonstrate efforts to obtain a compliant item.
-If, based on review of the documentation provided, the Department determines

-all potential options to obtain a compliant item have been exhausted; the Department will determine the appropriate course of action.
+If, based on review of the documentation provided, the Department determines all potential options to obtain a compliant item have been exhausted; the Department will determine the appropriate course of action. - G. Non-Compliant Items: If the Engineer, in the Engineer's sole discretion, determines an article, material, or supply provided to the project does not comply with these Buy America requirements but is available; the following will apply: